shaedrich/website/content/avoiding-lifecycle.md

 This is mostly going to be about `did-insert`, `did-update`, etc, aka, the [`@ember/render-modifiers`](https://github.com/emberjs/ember-render-modifiers).

+_If you know of a pattern that you use the render-modifiers for and it feels awkward and is not covered here, let me know_

 I'm writing about this, because I don't think there has been any guidance published on what to do.
 A long time ago
 ([10 months ago](https://github.com/emberjs/ember-render-modifiers/commit/c836f83901a9068e6e3897f54cf4b7b9aa69ede5#diff-b335630551682c19a781afebcf4d07bf978fb1f8ac04c6bf87428ed5106870f5)),